 During serious storms that may cause low level flooding, set out sandbags or other barriers to redirect the water away from the garage.
 It’s a good idea to line them up along the outside of the garage in a pyramid shaped wall.
 Avoid building a fortress, however, as this can backfire, causing water to build up and cause additional damage.
 While sandbags won’t provide a perfect seal, they will reduce how much water gets into your garage.

-5. Keep Your Garage Door in Good Repair.
+5. Keep Your Garage and its Door in Good Repair.